Gilles de Rais: Squandering of heritage

-Most of the information relating to the squandering of Gilles de Rais's assets comes from a 70-folio brief, written around 1461–1462 by his heirs.
-This document is an expanded version of an earlier brief that led to Gilles de Rais being placed under interdict in 1435.
+Most of the information relating to the squandering of Gilles de Rais's assets comes from a 70-folio memorandum, written around 1461–1462 by his heirs.
+This document is an expanded version of an earlier memorandum that led to Gilles de Rais being placed under interdict in 1435.
 Not all medievalists agree on the reliability of this source.
 Jacques Heers downplays its significance, deeming the document too incriminating, since its purpose is to annul past sales of Gilles de Rais's landed property on the grounds of the latter's insane prodigality.
-Both "tendentious and instructive" according to Philippe Contamine, the brief has nonetheless been critically exploited by historians.
+Both "tendentious and instructive" according to Philippe Contamine, the memorandum has nonetheless been critically exploited by historians.
 In addition to the trial proceedings, Matei Cazacu considers this text to be "the most important document known to date on Gilles de Rais ... a formidable effort to reconstitute the discrepancies of a life and a personality".

-Besides, the accounting documents relating to Gilles de Rais's expenses and estate management are very incomplete.
+The accounting documents relating to Gilles de Rais's expenses and estate management are very incomplete.
 These gaps in the documentation complicate any comparative study that would enable us to accurately verify the accusations of prodigality made by the heirs.
 For instance, a precise analysis of Gilles de Rais's expenditures during his stay in Orléans from September 1434 to August 1435 should be based on the 1430s-minute register of notary Jean de Recouin, an Orléanais cleric, but the state of preservation of the first and last pages makes it impossible to read the corresponding deeds.
-What's more, some pages (almost all relating to Gilles de Rais) have been cut out or have been missing since the 19th century.
+Some pages (almost all relating to Gilles de Rais) have been cut out or have been missing since the 19th century.